 For more information see here:

-6. HOW DOES AIR POLLUTION AFFECT HUMAN HEALTH?
+9. HOW DOES AIR POLLUTION AFFECT HUMAN HEALTH?

 Some immediate health effects of air pollution exposure, even for a few minutes to a few hours, include irritation of the eyes, nose and throat, shortness of breath, cough, and exacerbation of pre-existing conditions, like asthma attacks and chest pain.
 Age, pre-existing conditions, and other risk factors for disease and sensitivity to the pollutant can all affect how a person reacts to air pollution.

-Left out of these statistics are the serious health consequences that have been associated with air pollution in the scientific literature, but for which data and/or methods do not yet exist in order to estimate attributable disease burdens on a global scale, or for which more research is needed to establish causal attribution in a rigorous and statistically robust way.
-For example, studies have identified associations between air pollution and asthma, cognitive decline and dementia in later life, and pregnancy loss and infant mortality.
-As the research continues to develop, and more of these health outcomes are incorporated into the GBD estimates, the air pollution- related disease burden is likely to change over time.
+Left out of these statistics are the serious health consequences that have been associated with air pollution in scientific literature, but for which data and/or methods do not yet exist in order to estimate attributable disease burdens on a global scale, or for which more research is needed to establish causal attribution in a rigorous and statistically robust way.
+For example, studies have identified associations between air pollution and asthma (including childhood asthma), cognitive decline and dementia in later life, pregnancy loss, and infant mortality.
+As research continues to develop, and more of these health outcomes are incorporated into the Global Burden of Disease (GBD) estimates, the air pollution-related disease burden is likely to change over time.

 For more information see here: